jmg04006/Autobots/README.md

 ## Approaches
 > Make this section as **Approaches** section.
 Use your knowledge learned from deep learning class to explain how the autopilot model works under the hood.
 Assuming you are explaining everything to high school students.
 Diagrams and more illustrative methods are welcome here.

+Data Collection - Describe what data you are going to collect (image, corresponding throttle/steering values) - Save image to directory and save steering/throttle values in .csv file
+- Image data - feature data
+- Trottle/Steering - target data

+Training  - Involves forward pass (going to use to compute a prodicted throttle/steering value based on images)
+- Back propagation
+- Compare predicted values to label/target values from data collection
+- Calculate the error between target and predicted values using MSE
+- Calculate the gradient of the error(loss) with respect to trainable parameters to update them.

+Navigation - Using new input images in conjuction with trained parameters to make a prediction by itself on how to navigate the course.

 Our robot's navigational process starts with data collected when we drive it around the preset course multiple times (we aimed for about 20 times on average).
 While we steer the robot, it records images from a mounted camera on the front which we will then use to train the robot.
 Next, we compress the images and run them through a convolutional neural network.
 This neural network flattens and compresses the image until we retrieve two values: steering and throttle.
 A graphic showing this process is shown below.
 Once the training is completed, we then begin the autonomous navigation process.
 During this, our robot will take in images while driving and make a prediction about where and how fast it should go based on the trained paramters.
 In doing so, our robot can actively make slight adjustments based on new information in the course and effectively navigate the maze.